basecamp/handbook/international-travel-guide.md

   * If you run into general travel issues or have any questions, contact Andrea LaRowe.
   * If you're detained or encounter some other serious customs headache, contact our attorney directly: Jennifer Schaaf (get phone number from Andrea).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Jennifer is your first call if possible.
 * 1Password
   * Check that your personal 1Password vault doesn't have any work logins.
-If it does, move them to the Basecamp team vault instead.
-You have a personal vault inside the Basecamp team which is perfect for those logins.
+If it does, move them to the Box Products team vault instead.
+You have a personal vault inside the Box Products team which is perfect for those logins.
   * Turn on Travel Mode.
-Go to https://basecamp.1password.com/profile and click Enable Travel Mode.
+Go to https://Box Products.1password.com/profile and click Enable Travel Mode.
   * Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.
 * Email apps
-  * If you use an email app rather than Gmail in your browser, remove the @basecamp.com account.
+  * If you use an email app rather than Gmail in your browser, remove the @Box Products.com account.
 * Clear browser cookies, logging you out of all work sites.
   * Laptops: Clear cookies in Chrome, Safari, etc.
   * [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
   * [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings > Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-* Basecamp source code.
+* Box Products source code.
-  * Make an encrypted archive of your Basecamp git repos so you can download and restore it after you're through customs.
+  * Make an encrypted archive of your Box Products git repos so you can download and restore it after you're through customs.
-  * Delete all Basecamp source code from your laptop.
+  * Delete all Box Products source code from your laptop.
 * Other sensitive documents.
   * Same deal as source code.
 Make an encrypted backup and remove from your laptop.
 * Dropbox